 Due to the current COVID-19 Pandemic, all our tours are suspended.
-But stay tuned as you will soon be able to book a VIRTUAL TOUR for everyone to enjoy remotely!
+But you can book a virtual tour to enjoy at home with your loved ones or team (remotely)!

 Our experienced tour guides, all of whom have been affected by homelessness, simply live and breathe the city, and offer their own personal insight into the past, present and future.

 Tours available on Saturdays at 11am and Sundays at 2pm, on request for larger parties